- Imagine staying in a boutique hotels with world famous monuments around;

 Breakfast in the hotel.
 Early transfer to the Domestic Airport to catch a flight to Urgench (07:50).
 Arrive at Urgench airport at 09.20 and drive to Khiva (35 km), hotel check-in.

-Today you will visit one of the most impressive places in all Central Asia – the Ichan Kala citadel.
+Today you will visit one of the most impressive places in all of Central Asia – the Ichan Kala citadel.
 With some 250+ monuments, this citadel is a museum under the open sky.
-The visits of the day:
+The guided visits of the day:

 Overnight in Khiva.